Actyx/Actyx/web/developer.actyx.com/docs/os/getting-started/installation.md

 ax nodes ls --local <DEVICE_IP>
 ```

-Please refer to the [Actyx CLI documentation](/docs/cli) to learn more about using the Actyx CLI.
+Please refer to the [Actyx CLI documentation](/docs/cli/getting-started) for installation instructions or to learn more about using the Actyx CLI.

 :::info
 If you want to try out ActyxOS by deploying some sample apps, please take a look at [the Quickstart Guide](../../quickstart.md#run-the-app-in-dev-mode).